Minimum Credit Scores for FHA Loans

-The FHA does make allowances for loan applicants with a "non-traditional credit history or insufficient credit" may be able to be approved for an FHA loan if they meet FHA requirements for such circumstances.
+The FHA does make allowances for loan applicants with a "non-traditional credit history or insufficient credit" who may be able to get approval for an FHA loan if they meet FHA requirements for such circumstances.

-The minimum credit scores listed here are in effect for most FHA home loans for single family residences with a few exceptions which include (but are not limited to) Title 1 HECM loans and HOPE For Homeowners loans.
+The minimum credit scores listed here are in effect for most FHA home loans for single family residences with a few exceptions.
 Always ask an FHA loan expert or your local FHA lender about your credit score and what you qualify for.

 Don't assume you cannot be approved for an FHA insured home loan.
 Do you have changes in your credit score since the last time the credit reports were run?
 You may have options that can improve a poor credit score over time.
 Some potential borrowers may need to spend a year or so repairing bad credit and establishing a reliable payment history.